IN for 2026: Cybersecurity | OUT: USB Storage Devices

 Timeline

-The blocking initiative will start with a pilot in inpatient room PCs across all four UVA Health hospitals on Jan.
+The blocking initiative began with a pilot in inpatient room PCs across all four UVA Health hospitals on Jan.
 27. USB devices are used rarely — if ever — on inpatient room PCs, but these machines represent a key risk given their public access.
-Implementation for the pilot group is expected to take several weeks.
-From there, blocking will be rolled out in three waves starting in March.
+From there, blocking will be rolled out in waves starting in April.
 Order of implementation is based on impact, with the least impacted areas going first and high-impact areas (e.g., radiology, cardiology, etc.) last.
-HIT expects to complete the roll out by June 1, 2026, but importantly, this timeline will extend if needed ensure a successful implementation.
-See below for the wave schedule.
+HIT is prioritizing a successful implementation with minimal disruption to operations, so an end date has not been established at this time.
+See below for the current implementation timeline.
+HIT will conduct targeted email outreach to the leaders of impacted areas ahead of implementation.

-Read the FAQs below to learn more and watch their emails for updates and reminders about the go-live in your area.
+Read the FAQs below to learn more and watch for updates and reminders about the go-live in your area.

 USB Blocking Initiative Frequently Asked Questions